mridang/dashclock-operator/README.md

 dashclock-operator
 ==================

-A Dashclock plugin that displays information isplays information by texting your operator
+A Dashclock plugin that displays information displays information by texting your operator